AngleProtocol/merkl-docs/mechanisms/campaigns/erc20-mechanisms.md

 This notably applies to:

-- constant product AMMs (like Uniswap V2): any incentivizer can use Merkl to incentivize Liquidity Providers on a UniswapV2 or Sushiswap pool based on how much liquidity they provide with respect to others
+- constant product AMMs (like Uniswap V2): any incentivizer can use Merkl to incentivize Liquidity Providers on a Uniswap V2 or Sushiswap pool based on how much liquidity they provide with respect to others
 - lending and borrowing protocols that emit receipt and debt tokens (i.e., ERC20 tokens) when users lend and borrow: lenders can be rewarded based on how much they lend over time, or borrowers based on how much they borrow relative to others

 {% hint style="info" %}